 Jokinen banged in a rebound off a shot by James Neal for his fourth goal of the playoffs with 3:30 remaining.
 Malkin beat two Rangers to tap in an empty-net goal with 54 seconds left as the Penguins exhaled.

 NOTES: Lundqvist made his 75th career playoff appearance.
-He will tie Mike Richter's club record for playoff appearances if he starts as expected on Monday night. ...
+He will tie Mike Richter's club record for games played if he starts, as expected, on Monday night. ...
 Pittsburgh D Brooks Orpik missed his fourth straight game with an undisclosed injury. ...
 The Penguins are 2-6 in their last eight Game 2s.

 Follow Will Graves at www.twitter.com/WillGravesAP